kakelay/KakElay/README.md

 ### Quote

+### Quotes

 > "Success comes from solving real problems, not from writing more code."

-> "Plane it out , work it out.
-And remember whatever decision you make , don't regret it."
+> "Plan it out, work it out.
+And remember, whatever decision you make, don't regret it."

+> "If you can write down the problem, half of it is already solved."